'I do wish... we'd brought more people with us': Ardern reveals Covid response regrets

 "And it was very hard for everyone, but the alternative would have been Covid circulating without a vaccine."

-Asked what she got wrong in the Covid response, Ardern said: "I do wish that we could have come through these latter stages … bringing more people with us.
+Asked by ZB's Francesca Rudkin what she got wrong in the Covid response, Ardern said: "I do wish that we could have come through these latter stages … bringing more people with us.

 "I don't know what the answer to that is, but … I would have preferred that we would have been able to do that.
 How, I haven't quite landed on, because again the flipside was probably more generic restrictions affecting more people rather than targeted ones that affected a few.